Applying for Admission

 - $50 application fee

-- Personal and professional experience and reasons that influenced you to pursue the field of Marriage and Family Therapy
+- Personal and professional reasons and experiences that influenced you to pursue a graduate program that prepares you to enter the counseling profession.

 Official transcripts may be sent directly to the Graduate Recruitment & Admissions Office:

 Central Connecticut State University